Kunori47/Uvote/README.md

    - Network Name: Localhost 8545
    - RPC URL: http://localhost:8545
    - Chain ID: 31337
-   - Currency Symbol: ETH
+   - Currency Symbol: ETH # for testing

-### Getting Test ETH
+### Getting Test DOT

-If your wallet doesn't have enough ETH for transactions:
+If your wallet doesn't have enough DOT for transactions:

 1. Copy your wallet address
 2. Run the send-eth script: